4Crawler Offroad

 braced version, a steel support is welded in between the two side

 plates to reinforce them.
-Generally, I find that above 2" longer
+Generally, we find that for more than 2"

-than stock, braced is a bit more stable on the road.
-Unbraced has the
+back, a braced shackle is a bit more stable on the road.
+Unbraced has

-advantage of increased flex in the springs, since the two side plates
+the advantage of increased flex in the springs, since the two side

-can move independently as the spring compress and extend.
-Your choice,
+plates can move independently as the spring compress and extend.
+Your

-the bracing adds $10 to the cost of the shackles.
+choice, the bracing adds $15 to the cost of the shackles.
+Due to the

 Changing the spring shackle length will change the angle of the springs